Emmanuelonyo/Emmanuelonyo/README.md

 - ⚡ Fun fact: ...
 -->

-Hello!! welcome !!!! the name's Emmanuel Onyo, for the most part I'm a Backend Engineer but I do anything revolving around the web using JavaScript and PHP with the right motivation :new_moon_with_face:.
+Hello!! welcome !!!! the name's Emmanuel Onyo, for the most part I'm a Software Engineer but I do anything revolving around the web using JavaScript and PHP with the right motivation :new_moon_with_face:.

 #### What I work on these days :briefcase: